 Red meat is associated with numerous health effects.
 First and foremost, it is associated with a high risk of cancer (11).
-In particular, it is linked to the high risk of development of prostate, pancreatic, and colorectal cancers.
+In particular, it is linked to the increased risk of development of prostate, pancreatic, and colorectal cancers.

 Secondly, red meat is also considered a major risk factor for high blood pressure and diabetes.
 These are the two most common causes of kidney failure.
 This means that the increased risk of diabetes and high blood pressure increases your risk of kidney failure (11).

 Likewise, red meat consumption is also associated with heart problems.
 Medical News Today summarizes a Swedish study that aimed at discovering the link between red meat consumption and heart failure (11).

 The researchers discovered that men who ate over 75 g of processed red meat daily had a 1.28 times greater risk of heart failure (11).
 Such risks are what drive most people to cut red meat consumption from their diet.
 Keep in mind that moderation is the most essential factor: eating a bit of red meat, like lean beef cuts, occasionally is totally safe and acceptable.

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!